keboola/connection-docs/components/writers/storage/aws-s3/index.md

 {:toc}

 This data destination connector allows you to write CSV files into a single AWS S3 bucket.
 After creating a new configuration, select the files you want to write to AWS S3.
 You also need to set up the proper permissions on AWS.
+You can set up AWS credentials or create an AWS role.
 The connector supports additional [processor configuration](https://developers.keboola.com/extend/component/processors/) via the JSON editor.

 ## Obtain AWS Credentials